rishabhaalingil/Business_Insights_360/README.md

     - Risk Identification and Mitigation:Risk planning involves identifying potential challenges or risks that could hinder project progress.For each risk, mitigation strategies should be outlined.

-    - Deliverables and Mitigation:The final deliverables should be clearly defined in the planning stage.These include:
+    - Deliverables and Mitigation:The final deliverables should be clearly defined in the planning stage.These include :
                                      1. A fully functional Power BI dashboard that provides real-time insights across key departments.
                                      2. User guides or training materials to help stakeholders navigate and utilize the dashboard.
                                      3. Documentation for future updates or maintenance.

-    - Communication Plan:A solid communication plan is necessary to keep all team members and stakeholders updated.
-This includes:
+    - Communication Plan:A solid communication plan is necessary to keep all team members and stakeholders updated.This includes :
                              1. Regular progress updates: Schedule recurring meetings to discuss the project’s progress, address any challenges, and align with stakeholders on evolving requirements.
                              2. Documentation of key decisions: Document any significant changes, feedback, or decisions made throughout the project.